 How do you feel about greens?
 It seems that people either love them or hate them.
-This sauteed kale recipe is tasty enough to even please those leafy green haters.
+This is the best cooked kale recipe, and it’s tasty enough to even please those leafy green haters.

 Raw kale can be a bit on the bitter side.
 One way to reduce the bitterness is by massaging the kale.
 But another way is to cook it.
 Cooking the kale softens the tough fibers and sweetens it.